 By feeding your dog our tasty seafood delight, you’re supporting local fishermen as they rebalance endangered aquatic ecosystems.
 With low levels of contaminants (and no antibiotics), this nutrient-dense, hypoallergenic recipe will not only please your dog’s tummy, but your environmentally conscious heart as well.

-With Wilder Harier Sustainble Fish food it is easy to make a good transition!
+With Wilder Harrier Sustainable Fish dog food it is easy to make a good transition!
 The food being free from common allergens and fillers, it is easy on the stomach and great for the gut.
-With the new food, go from 25% of his daily needs on day 1 (with 75% of the current food) and than gradually put more in every portion to have 100% of the new food on day 7!
+With the new food, go from 25% of his daily needs on day 1 (with 75% of the current food) and then gradually put more in every portion to have 100% of the new food on day 7!

 On top of providing great food for your pup and the planet we want your dog to LOVE it!
 That is why our products are 100% guaranteed.